5 DAYS IN LEBANON – WHERE TO GO

 Balbeeck – 1 Day

 Thanks to the efforts of archaeologists, it is still in great condition.
-So it does not surprise that it is actually quite busy as many people come here to visit this exquisite place.
+So it does not surprise it is actually quite busy because many people want to see this exquisite place.

 Jeita Grotto – Harissa – Byblos – 1 Day